F5 Distributed Cloud Services FAQ

 F5 Distributed Cloud Services provide distributed cloud services enabling clients to deliver applications and services quickly and securely.
 By complying with the arduous requirements of PCI DSS, we are providing to all our customers an independent and industry-accepted security review of our processes, policies, infrastructure, and software development methodology.

-For e-commerce merchants, payment service providers, and more generally any customer that stores, transmits, or accepts cardholder data, F5 Distributed Cloud's Level 1 certification will greatly facilitate our customers' own PCI DSS compliance.
+For e-commerce merchants, payment service providers, and more generally any customer that stores, transmits, or accepts cardholder data, F5 Distributed Cloud's Level 1 certification will greatly facilitate our customer's own PCI DSS compliance.

-Furthermore, using F5 Distributed Cloud's Mesh services that include a web application firewall (WAF) will help our customers meet their own PCI requirement 6.6.
+Furthermore, using F5 Distributed Cloud's Mesh services that include a Web Application Firewall (WAF) will help our customers meet their own PCI requirement 6.6.

 F5 Distributed Cloud also enables merchants to use the latest versions of TLS encryption, another important part of PCI compliance.